How to escape from quicksand

 Where can you find quicksand?

-It can be found in any area were the conditions are met, so anything close to a permanent water source.
-The banks of rivers and lakes, marshes and especially beach’s can all form quicksand.
-The most dangerous type being the mud version you find along side river banks, as this is considerably thicker and much harder to escape from.
+It can be found in any area where the conditions are met, so anything close to a permanent water source.
+The banks of rivers and lakes, marshes, and especially beaches can all form quicksand.
+The most dangerous type is the mud version you find alongside river banks, as this is considerably thicker and much harder to escape from.

 How do you escape from quicksand?